My Girl 2: Cast

+Production

+In January 1993, it was reported that Imagine Entertainment was developing a sequel to My Girl for Columbia Pictures with Anna Chlumsky, Dan Aykroyd, and Jamie Lee Curtis set to reprise their roles and Howard Zieff to return as director.
+Carrie Fisher was hired to perform a rewrite of Janet Kovalcik's script.

 Release

 The film debuted at number 4 at the U.S. box office, earning approximately $5 million during its opening weekend.
 It went on to gross $17,359,799 domestically and $11 million internationally for a worldwide gross of $28 million.

 Critical response

 My Girl 2 holds a 27% rating on Rotten Tomatoes based on fifteen reviews.

 Peter Rainer of the Los Angeles Times was critical of the film, writing that its "dubious scenario is made even more so by the treacly approach of director Howard Zieff and screenwriter Janet Kovalcik.
 Everything in this film is sugared with sermons about the importance of Being Yourself.
 Vada doesn't experience any twinges of rage at the loss of her mother or any misgivings about her quest.
 She's preternaturally mature."

 Stephen Holden of The New York Times, however, commended it as "appealingly sentimental," adding: "Where the first movie forced Vada to face some jarring realities (a best friend's death, a grandmother's senility) and was heavily salted with mortuary humor, the atmosphere of the sequel is softer and more golden.
 Among other things, the film is a nostalgic valentine to Los Angeles in palmier days when the city still wore the mystique of a laid-back, post-hippie lotus land."

 Roger Ebert awarded the film two out of four stars, noting that it "seems inspired mostly by the opportunity to recycle the title of a successful film.
 Scrutinizing the popularity of the first film, perhaps the producers thought it depended on gentle sentimentality, in which a likable young girl deals with the loss of loved ones.
 As an idea for a series, this is fairly dangerous...
 I think it's time to give Vada a break, before she becomes a necrophile, and starts spending all of her time upstairs like Emily Dickinson, writing bleak little poems."
 Joe Leydon of Variety deemed the film a "pleasant, painless and, as sequels go, genuinely ambitious," but conceded that it "may not be enough... to broaden its appeal beyond its obvious target audience of preteen and young adolescent girls (and, of course, tag-along parents and boyfriends)."